eggheadio/egghead-instructor-center/README.md

 Each directory inside `src` is a **component**.

-A component is a directory organized _by feature_:
+A component is a directory organized _by feature_.
+It looks like this:

 ```
 index.js